This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The Minnesota Department of Education and Minnesota Department of Health asked school districts to plan the 2020-21 school year around three contingency models:

-Planning will help ensure school communities are prepared for whatever the school year brings and able to shift between scenarios during the school year if necessary.
+Planning helps ensure school communities are prepared for whatever the school year brings and able to shift between scenarios during the school year if necessary.

 Minnesota’s Safe Learning Plan for the 2020-21 School Year uses a localized, data-driven approach that allows school districts to operate in a learning model that is responsive to the prevalence of COVID-19 cases in their community.
 The plan provides guidance to school districts regarding which learning model to use based on 14-day COVID-19 case rates by county and city.